Taskana/TaskanaAdapter/README.md

 ## Notes

-1. Duplicate tasks <br/>
+1. Duplicate tasks \
     Method retrieveNewReferencedTasksAndCreateCorrespondingTaskanaTasks periodically queries the external system, to retrieve tasks that were created in a specific interval. \
     To determine this interval, transactional behavior must be taken into account.
-Due to transactions, a task that was created at an instant x may become visible only when \
-the transaction is committed.
+Due to transactions, a task that was created at a specific instant may become visible only when the transaction is committed.\
     In the extreme case this is the maximum transaction lifetime.
-As a consequence, the specified interval is not between the last query time and now, \
-but between (the last query time – maximum transaction lifetime) and now.\
+As a consequence, the specified interval is not between the last query time and now, but between (the last query time – maximum transaction lifetime) and now.\
     Using default values to illustrate: Queries are performed every 10 seconds.
 The default maximum transaction lifetime is 120 seconds.
-This is, the adapter has to retrieve all tasks\
-that were created in the last 130 seconds.<br/>
+This is, the adapter has to retrieve all tasks that were created in the last 130 seconds. \
     In the result, the query returns many tasks that have already been processed by the adapter.
-To cope with this problem, the adapter uses the TASKS table of its database to keep track of the tasks that are already handled.
+To cope with this problem, the adapter uses the TASKS table of its database to keep track of the tasks that are already handled.\
     Tasks that are not found in this table are added to the table and a corresponding taskana task is started.
 Tasks that are found in the table are ignored, they are duplicates.

-2. Variables<br/>
+2. Variables \
-When a referenced task is newly started, the variables of its surrounding process are retrieved.
+    When the adapter finds a referenced task for which a taskana task must be started, it retrieves the variables of the referenced task's process.
-These variables are stored in the custom attributes of the taskana task in a HashMap with key **referenced_task_variables** and as value a String that contains the Json representation\
-of the variables.
+    These variables are stored in the **custom attributes** of the corresponding taskana task in a HashMap with key **referenced_task_variables** and value of type String that contains the Json representation of the variables.

-3. Workbaskets<br/>
+3. Workbaskets \
-Task mapping has been kept to a minimum.
+    Task / workbasket mapping has been kept to a minimum.
 If the adapter creates a taskana task, it puts it into the workbasket of the referenced task’s assignee.
-If this workbasket doesn't exist,\
-it is created (together with some workbasket_access_items).
+If this workbasket doesn't exist, it is created (together with some workbasket_access_items).
 If the task has no assignee, it is put into a default workbasket with name DEFAULT_WORKBASKET.

 ## Properties
 *       Adapter properties